 KEY FEATURES OF THE FILMMAKING INDUSTRY MANAGEMENT PROGRAMME:

-• Three intakes per academic year: January, April, September • 3 months course + optional 3-6 months internship • 4 study modules • Workshops, guest lectures, company visits and extracurricular activities • Compact class sizes
+• Three intakes per academic year: January, April, September • 3 months course + optional Industry Experience / Internship (only where visa permits) • 4 study modules • Workshops, guest lectures, company visits and extracurricular activities • Compact class sizes

-Upon successful completion of the programme, participants may opt to take a 3-6 month internship, tailored to their profile and career objectives.
-The ESE Internship department will conduct an assessment to evaluate the individual student’s eligibility for an internship and assist them in finding a suitable position.* Regardless of visa status, Career Counseling Services and CV Development are available for all students.
+Upon successful completion of the programme, participants may be eligible for Industry Experience / Internship (only where visa permits) tailored to their profile and career objectives.
+The ESE Placement department will conduct an assessment to evaluate the individual student’s eligibility and assist them in finding a suitable position.* Regardless of visa status, Career Counseling Services and CV Development are available for all students.

 * Visa regulations permitting